Gentleman1983/advent-of-code/aoc2017/README.md

 Simple project for Advent of Code 2017.

-Done in JAVA 21.
+Done in Java 21.
 Some are done in Scala.

 For more information see https://adventofcode.com [2017](https://adventofcode.com/2017).